-nemnavir innion the nydroxylation of bupropion.
-Inhibitors of CYP2B6: Ticlopidine, Clopidogrel: In a trial in healthy male volunteers, clopidogrel 75 mg once daily or ticlopidine 250 mg twice daily increased exposures (C{mx} and AUC) of bupropion by 40% and 60% for clopidogrel, and by 38% and 85% for ticlopidine, respectively.
-The exposures (C{mx} and AUC) of hydroxylpropion were decreased 50% and 52%, respectively, by clopidogrel, and 78% and 84%, respectively, by ticlopidine.
+Inhibitors of CYP2B6: Ticlopidine, Clopidogrel: In a trial in healthy male volunteers, clopidogrel 75 mg once daily or infinitions of CFT2DC.
+Including, colorogramma that in meaning manally male variantness, subject in 10 infinite bary titologidine.
+2500 mg twice dally lincreased exposures (Cma, and AUC) of bupropion by 40% and 60% for clopiding, and by 38% and 85% for ticlopidine, respectively.
+The exposures (2m, and AUC) of hydroxybupropion were decreased 50% and 52%, respectively, by ticlopidine.
 This effect is thought to be due to the inhibition of the CYP2B6-catalyzed bupropion hydroxylation.

-Prasugrel: Prasugrel is a weak inhibitor of CYP2B6.
-In healthy subjects, prasugrel increased bupropion C{max} and AUC values by 14% and 18%, respectively, and decreased C{max} and AUC values of hydroxybupropion, an active metabolite of bupropion, by 32% and 24%, respectively.
+thought to be due to the inhibition of the CYP2B6-catalyzed bupropion hydroxylation.
+Prasugrel: Prasugrel: a weak inhibitor of CYP2B6.
+In healthy subjects, prasugrel increased bupropion $C{\rm max}$ and AUC values by 14% and 18%, respectively, and decreased $C{\rm max}$ and AUC values of hydroxybupropion, an active metabolite of bupropion, by 32% and 24%, respectively.
 Cimetidine: The threohydrobupropion metabolite of bupropion does not appear to be produced by cytochrome P450 enzymes.
 The effects of concomitant administration of cimetidine on the pharmacokinetics of bupropion and its active metabolites were studied in 24 healthy young male volunteers.
-Following oral administration bupropion 300 mg with and without cimetidine 800 mg, the pharmacokinetics of bupropion and hydroxybupropi vere unaffected.
-However, there were 16% and 32% increases in the AUC and Cmax, respectively, of the combined were unarrected.
-However, there were 10% and 32% increases in the AuC and u{max}, respectively, of the combined moleties of threehydrobupropion and erythrohydrobupropion.
+Following oral administration of bupropion 300 mg with and without cimetidine 800 mg, the pharmacokinetics of bupropion and hydroxybupropion were unaffected.
+However, there were 16% and 32% increases in the AUC and $C{\rm max}$, respectively, of the combined moieties of threohydrobupropion and erythrohydrobupropion.
 Citalopram: Citalopram did not affect the pharmacokinetics of bupropion and its three metabolites.
-Inducers of CYP2Bs: Ritonavir and Lopinavir: In a healthy volunteer trial, itonavir 100 mg twice daily reduced the AUC and Cm{ax} of bupropion by 22% and 21%, respectively.
-The exposure of the hydroxybupropion metabolite was decreased by 23%, the threohydrobupropion decreased by 38%, and the erythrohydrobupropion decreased by 40%.

-In a second healthy volunteer trial, ritonavir at a dose of 600 mg twice daily decreased the AUC and the C{max} of bupropion by 66% and 62%, respectively.
+Inducers of CYP2B6: Ritonavir and Lopinavir: In a healthy volunteer trial, ritonavir 100 mg twice daily reduced in a second neatiny volunteer trial, indivaria at a dose of 600 mg twice daily decreased the AUC and the C{max} of buppropion by 66% and 62%, respectively.
 The exposure of the hydroxybupropion metabolite was decreased by 78%, the threohydrobupropion decreased by 50%, and the erythrohydrobupropion decreased by 68%.
+In another healthy volunteer trial, lopinavir 400 mg/ritonavir 100 mg twice daily decreased bupropion AUC and C{max} by 57%.
+The AUC and C{max} of hydroxybupropion were decreased by 50% and 31%, respectively.
+Efavirenz: In a trial in healthy volunteers, efavirenz 600 mg once daily for 2 weeks reduced the AUC and C{max} of bupropion by approximately 55% and 34%, respectively.
+The AUC of hydroxybupropion was unchanged, whereas C{max} of bupropion by approximately 55% and 34%, respectively.
+The AUC of hydroxybupropion was unchanged, whereas of hydroxybupropion was increased by 50%.

+Inducers of CYP2B6: Ritonavir and Lapinavir.
+In a healthy volunteer trial, ritonavir 100 mg twice daily reduced the AUC and C{max} of bupropion by 22% and 21%, respectively.
+The exposure of the hydroxybupropion deterbased by 38%, and the erythrohydrobupropion decreased by 38%, and the erythrohydrobupropion decreased